GuusKemperman/CoralEngine/.github/pull_request_template.md

 ## Checklist
 - [ ] My code follows the style guidelines of this project
+- [ ] I made sure only the needed changes are made
-- [ ] I have performed a self-review of my code
+- [ ] I have double-checked the quality of my code
 - [ ] New and existing unit tests pass locally with my changes
 - [ ] Should be tested on another device on PC
 - [ ] Should be tested on another device on ***REMOVED***